 This is something I wish I had known about back when I taught Kindergarten.
 Our special ed teacher has this kit in her classroom.

-There are every day objects for each letter of the alphabet!
-How did I not know about this before hand?!?
 I’ve seen teachers make their own collection of these in the past, but to be able to buy them in one spot and have it all there – priceless!

 We played a lot of “Pig Pals” games.
 Donna Whyte runs The Smartie Zone, and she has some AMAZING things!
 Unfortunately I do not currently see these “Pig Pals” in her store, but I’ve also personally used her Popcorn Words set and her book The More Ways You Teach, The More Students You Reach.
 These two items and all of her other products can be found directly at her website – here.
 If you are looking for a dynamic speaker with some great ideas, she is well worth it!
 I heard her speak in 2010, and I’m still using many of her great ideas today!